-- (1) Minimum Standard.
-All inspections and testing required by Missouri Statute 701.350-701.380 and these rules and regulations shall be made in accordance with the standards established by these rules and regulations and the American Society of Mechanical Engineers Manuals for Elevators and Escalators, ASME A17.1 April 30, 2004, with A17-1a April 29, 2005 Addenda and 17.1s March 23, 2005 supplement, 17.2 March 20, 2005, and A18.1 November 29, 2005, American Society of Mechanical Engineers (ASME), Three Park Avenue, New York, NY 10016, adopted by the Elevator Safety Board excluding periodic inspection requirements of Table N-1, six (6)-month interval in ASME A17.1 The requirements of the six (6)-month periodic inspection is to be performed with the twelve (12)-month periodic inspection.
+(1) Minimum Standard.
+All inspections and testing required by Missouri Statute 701.350-701.380 and these rules and regulations shall be made in accordance with the standards established by these rules and regulations and the American Society of Mechanical Engineers Manuals for Elevators and Escalators, ASME A17.1, A17.2, A17.2.1, A17.2.2, A18.1 and A17.2.3, latest version adopted and amended by the Elevator Safety Board excluding routine inspection requirements of part 10 in ASME A17.1.
 The foregoing standards are incorporated by reference in this rule.

-This does not include any later amendments or additions. - (2) Periodic Inspections.
+(2) Periodic Inspections.

-- (A) The owner, operator, lessee, or agent of either of any elevator equipment as described herein shall have it inspected, every twelve (12) months, as defined by sections 701.350-701.380, RSMo and these rules and regulations.
+(A) The owner, operator, lessee, or agent of either of any elevator equipment as described herein shall have it inspected, every twelve months, as defined by sections 701.350-701.380, RSMo and these rules and regulations.
 The inspection may be made within thirty (30) days prior to or thirty (30) days following the anniversary date of the initial inspection.
-Other variations to the twelve (12)-month inspection period may be authorized by the chief elevator inspector as deemed necessary to schedule inspections in remote locations or for multiple elevator equipment situations. - (B) Any inspection required by sections 701.350-701.380, RSMo and these rules and regulations shall be made only by inspectors licensed in accordance with the provisions of sections 701.350-701.380, RSMo and 11 CSR 40-5.120 of these rules and regulations. - (C) In addition to required inspections, the department or its authorized representative may designate a licensed inspector to make such additional inspections as may be required to enforce the provisions of sections 701.350-701.380, RSMo and these rules and regulations. - (3) Testing Procedures. - (A) All tests shall be made in accordance with the applicable ASME code as adopted and amended by the Elevator Safety Board. - (B) Licensed inspectors shall not be allowed to perform any testing. - (C) Tests required by these rules and regulations shall be made by a person qualified to perform such service employed by the owner, operator, lessee or agent of either, in the presence of a licensed inspector.
+Other variations to the twelve (12)-month inspection period may be authorized by the chief elevator inspector as deemed necessary to schedule inspections in remote locations or for multiple elevator equipment situations.

+(B) Any inspection required by sections 701.350-701.380, RSMo and these rules and regulations shall be made only by inspectors licensed in accordance with the provisions of sections 701.350-701.380, RSMo and 11 CSR 40-5.120 of these rules and regulations.

+(C) In addition to required inspections, the department or its authorized representative may designate a licensed inspector to make such additional inspections as may be required to enforce the provisions of sections 701.350-701.380, RSMo and these rules and regulations.

+(3) Testing Procedures.

+(A) All tests shall be made in accordance with the applicable ASME code as adopted and amended by the Elevator Safety Board.

+(B) Licensed inspectors shall not be allowed to perform any testing.

+(C) Tests required by these rules and regulations shall be made by a person qualified to perform such service employed by the owner, operator, lessee or agent of either, in the presence of a licensed inspector.
 The department has within its discretion, the authority to allow the testing to be performed without a licensed inspector present.
 In such cases, the elevator equipment shall be properly tagged by the qualified person performing the testing.
 The inspector shall verify the proper tagging of the elevator equipment within a ten (10)-day period.
 It will be required, without exception, that the testing be witnessed in the presence of a licensed inspector, at least every five (5) years.